(I don’t own any of what you’re about to read, but if you’d like to read the saga from the party’s first adventure, click here.)

-Upon arriving to town, Sildar led the party to Stonehill Inn where everyone lined up rooms for themselves.
-Ben, Vigo, and Kir’thiri delivered the goods to both Elmar Barthen of Barthen’s Provisions and Linene Graywind at Lionshield Coster, being well-paid paid for their trouble.
-They were told of The Redbrands, an outfit of ragtag locals used to protect the frontier town who had begun to wreak havoc on its citizens while Townmaster Harbin Wester seems unable, or unwilling, to doing anything about them.
+Upon arriving in town, Sildar led the party to Stonehill Inn, where everyone lined up rooms for themselves.
+Ben, Vigo, and Kir’thiri delivered the goods to both Elmar Barthen of Barthen’s Provisions and Linene Graywind at Lionshield Coster, being well-paid for their trouble.
+They were told of The Redbrands, an outfit of ragtag locals used to protect the frontier town who had begun to wreak havoc on its citizens while Townmaster Harbin Wester seemed unable, or unwilling, to doing anything about them.

-Returning to Stonehill Inn for a meal and drinks, Vigo gave a cold coin to a grateful barmaid, overpaying her by a large margin, and the party began to be waited on hand and foot.
+Returning to Stonehill Inn for a meal and drinks, Vigo gave a cold coin to a grateful barmaid, overpaying her by a large margin, and suddenly the party found themselves waited on hand and foot.
 Tavern gossip made its way to them — Rebrands murdered a local woodcarver, orc raiders on the east end of Triboar Trail, a young boy found a hidden tunnel in the woods.
 Vigo wanted to aid everyone.
 Ben, potentially due to Sildar’s influence, wanted to stay on the task of saving Gundren.
 Kir’thiri just drank cider after finding “town food” not to her liking.
 She drank a second cider.
-After the third she needed aid finding her room.
+After the third, she needed aid in finding her room.

 The next morning the party met Sildar brooding over a parchment.
 It seemed that magical weapons had been stolen from various temples and estates around northern Faerun, the thief leaving clues to their location in rhyme on printed parchment in cities around the realm.